If you're new here, read a few articles for free. If you're not, share your favorites with others.

 This week, we’re making another major change to how we handle online access to Century magazine articles.
 Instead of limiting most articles to paid subscribers and designating a few to release for free, we’re letting all site visitors read a few recent articles—now of their choosing, not ours—for free.
 Here’s what this means:

-- If you’re not a paid subscriber—whether or not you have a free site login—starting today you can view up to three Century articles online each month (or the same one three times, if you want).
+- If you’re not a paid subscriber—whether or not you have a free site login—starting today you can view up to three Century articles online each month.
 Virtually all recent articles are now available for you to read as one of these three instances.